 Fabric made of vegetable fibers like Linen, Jute, hemp do not absorb dyes completely – they sit on the outside – these will fade with time.

-Type of coloring agent/dyes used to colour fabrics and its quality has a lot of say in when your clothing will fade.
-The cheap dyes used in cheap clothing fades fastest – before you can even say wash.
+The type of coloring agent/dyes used to color fabrics and its quality has a lot of say in when your clothing will fade.
+The cheap dyes used in cheap clothing fade fastest – before you can even say wash.
 Into the wash and cheap clothing with even cheaper dyes will fade into a shade or many lighter.